AdaCore/spark2014/lrm/source/introduction.rst

 - Package specification contains a mixture of declarations which are in |SPARK| and not in |SPARK|.
   The latter declarations -- i.e. those not in |SPARK| -- are only visible and usable from client units which are not in |SPARK|.

+Such patterns are intended to allow for mixed-language programming, mixed-verification using different analysis tools, and mixed-verification between formal verification and more traditional testing.
+A condition for safely combining the results of formal verification with other verification results is that formal verification tools explicitly list the assumptions that were made to produce their results.
+The proof of a property may depend on the assumption of other user-specified properties (for example, preconditions and postconditions) or implicit assumptions associated with how the tool works (for example, initialization of inputs and outputs, or non-aliasing between parameters).
+Thus, combining these results with other verification results depends on the verification of these assumptions.
+Part of these assumptions may be discharged in the other verification results.
+The remaining assumptions should be manually reviewed to ensure the soundness of the approach.

 It is assumed by default that all code is |SPARK| -- though it would be possible to provide a means of overriding this default -- and then aspects can be provided to indicate where code